-Prerequisites: HEE 111, PUH 111, 200, ENG 101.
+Prerequisites: A.S. in Health Occupations or HEE 111, PUH 111, 200, and ENG 102.
 This is the first of two courses in which students examine assessment, planning, implementation, and evaluation in public health practice.
 The course focuses on assessment and planning as carried out in epidemiology, environmental public health, health education and promotion, and health services administration.
-It explores Navajo ways of knowing, defining, and thinking about health problems (Nitsáhákees)

-and the process of planning (Nahat'á) health intervention programs.
+It explores Navajo ways of knowing, defining, and thinking about health problems (Nitsáhákees) and the process of planning (Nahaťá) health intervention programs.